NickHerrig/nickherrig.com/content/posts/fixing-slow-git.md

 git clone git@github.com:NickHerrig/nickherrig.com.git  1.29s user 2.23s system 29% cpu 11.739 total
 ```

-Shit, it appears we went backwares here from 8.5 seconds to 11.8 seconds.
+Shit, it appears we went backwards here from 8.5 seconds to 11.8 seconds.
 I'm assuming this is because git stores a history of changes to the repo, so all we really did here was add a bunch of smaller images to the repository.
 Enter git LFS.

 ## Git LFS

-Git Large File Storage(LFS) is a tool that helps keep your repository light by storing large files separately from your main git repo.
+Git Large File Storage (LFS) is a tool that helps keep your repository light by storing large files separately from your main git repo.
 Here is a direct quote from the documentation on how it works.

 > Git LFS handles large files by storing references to the file in the repository, but not the actual file itself.
 To work around Git's architecture, Git LFS creates a pointer file which acts as a reference to the actual file (which is stored somewhere else).
 GitHub manages this pointer file in your repository.
 When you clone the repository down, GitHub uses the pointer file as a map to go and find the large file for you.